1991 eruption of Mount Pinatubo: Effects on agriculture

 Many reforestation projects were destroyed in the eruption, with a total area of 150 km2 valued at 125 million pesos destroyed.
 Agriculture was heavily disrupted, with 800 km2 of rice-growing farmland destroyed, and almost 800,000 head of livestock and poultry killed, destroying the livelihoods of thousands of farmers.
 The cost to agriculture of eruption effects was estimated to be 1.5 billion pesos.

-Many farmers near Pinatubo began growing quick-ripening crops such as peanuts, cassava, and sweet potatoes, which could be harvested before the threat of lahar floods during the late summer rainy season.
+Many farmers near Pinatubo began growing quick-ripening crops such as peanuts, cassava, and sweet potatoes, which could be harvested before the threat of lahar floods during the late-summer rainy season.

 Local economic and social effects

 In total, 364 communities and 2.1 million people were affected by the eruption, with livelihoods and houses being damaged and destroyed.
 More than 8,000 houses were destroyed, and a further 73,000 were damaged.
 In addition to the severe damage sustained by these communities, roads and communications were damaged or destroyed by pyroclastic surges and lahar floods throughout the areas surrounding the volcano.
-Total losses in 1991 and 1992 alone were estimated at 10.6 and 1.2 billion pesos respectively, including damage to public infrastructure estimated at 3.8 billion pesos (c.
-US$92 million, or $175 million today, adjusted for inflation).
+Total losses in 1991 and 1992 alone were estimated at 10.6 and 1.2 billion pesos, respectively, including damage to public infrastructure estimated at 3.8 billion pesos (~ US$92 million, or $175 million today, adjusted for inflation).
 School classes for thousands of children was temporarily suspended by the destruction of schools in the eruption.